Trump, desperate for a win, bets on health care

 The House is expected to hold a cliffhanger vote on a repeal bill Thursday as acrimony among GOP lawmakers threatens to snatch defeat from the jaws of victory on an objective that has motivated conservative voters for years.

+Lawmakers worked late into the night Wednesday but were unable to secure a deal to ensure the bill's passage.
+President Donald Trump tweeted out a rallying call to supporters on Thursday morning, telling them they were told "many lies" about Obamacare and calling on them to pressure their congressional representatives to back his measure.

+"Go with our plan.
+It's going to be terrific.
+You're going to be very, very happy," the President said.

-The vote heralds a moment of massive political significance, especially for President Donald Trump, who is desperate for a win after a torrid first two months in power and has been working around the clock to seal a deal.
+The vote heralds a moment of massive political significance, especially for Trump -- who is desperate for a win after a torrid first two months in power and has been working around the clock to seal a deal -- and House Republicans trying to find a way to keep the conservative and moderate coalitions together.

 Failure would inflict a serious new blow on the White House in the first genuine test of Trump's capacity to drive his populist agenda through Congress.
 It would also severely compromise his self-fashioned image as the ultimate deal-maker.